Skip to main content(Press Enter).

 Start of main content

 A study looks at the out-of-pocket cost of having breast-cancer-related lymphedema

 Cancer treatment is more effective than ever, which is great news for the approximately 38% of men and women who will be diagnosed with cancer sometime in their lifetime.1 But, these advances come with a high price tag.
 Unfortunately, and despite many having health insurance, approximately 30% of cancer survivors will experience financial hardship, also known as financial toxicity.2

-Cancer Control Month is a good time to draw attention to the financial burden of having breast cancer.
-A recently published study in Support Care Cancer took a deeper look at the long-term out-of-pocket costs of having breast cancer for women who experienced a relatively common complication of breast cancer, called lymphedema.
+Breast Cancer Awareness Month is a good time to draw attention to the financial burden of having breast cancer.
+A recently published study in Support Care Cancer5 took a deeper look at the long-term out-of-pocket costs of having breast cancer for women who experienced a relatively common complication of breast cancer, called lymphedema.